ybabts/EAV/README.md

 }
 ```

-Remember, these examples are just a starting point.
-As you become more familiar
+Remember, these examples are merely a starting point.
+As you become more
-with EAV, you'll find that its principles can be applied in many different
+familiar with EAV, you'll find that its principles can be applied in many
-situations, helping you write more reliable and maintainable code.
+different situations, helping you write more reliable and maintainable code.

 # Importing